kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 the A in ability cards sometimes is not colored properly

+the notifications of saving and or the random displays that pop out of the bottom must be removed upon release
 ### unnecessary changes

 add a gold/silver/copper to the wealth stat and make it have both.